andy2021123/react-nginx-template/README.md

-# Getting Started with react-express-template
+# Getting Started with react-nginx-template

-This is a template full-stack application with React.js as the frontend, Express.js as the backend, PostgreSQL as the database, and is containerized with Docker.
+This is a template frontend-only single page application with React.js that is served by nginx in either a docker container or on an origin server.

 ## Dependencies